 Your exec team needs to commit to talking to at least one member of staff from a different team every week.
 Say there’s six of you in the SLT.
 It means every time you get together for your weekly team meeting, you’ll be able to share six conversations with employees on the front line – a much more informed executive meeting!
 This will give a much better overview of the stucks and enable you to get the sand out of people’s shoes much quicker.

 6. Reporting and analysis of customer feedback data is as frequent and accurate as financial data

 You want a monthly NPS that’s measured using a 3-month moving average.
 This will take out any monthly distortion and give you a sense of whether it’s going up or down.
-I find people get obsessed about the number.
+I find people get obsessed with the number.
 It doesn’t particularly matter to me.
 It’s more about how we feel we’re doing.
 Is it trending in the right direction?